TimMangan/App-Info/README.md

 * This looks wrong, and why it looks wrong and what it should look like.

+NOTE: You can always type the letter 't' to enable folder/file search.
+Just type 't' and enter the name of the app you want!

 Currently we have documentation on the following Windows based apps: